 It’s important to take this into consideration when creating a workforce strategy.
 Have any of your team members expressed an interest in experiential learning on a new project?
 Does your optimal workforce strategy take into consideration the travel time and distance for your team members?
 Having your A-team on a priority project may seem like the perfect fit, but if they’re all needing to drive 3 hours to get to the job you may find your team disengaged with the work.

-Considering the human element of workforce management can help keep your team informed, engaged, and help improve retention rates.
+Considering the human element of workforce management can help keep your team informed, and engaged, and help improve retention rates.
 Which is critical given the ongoing labor shortage in the industry.

 Cloud-based solutions should almost be the top priority when evaluating potential solutions.
 It’s growing increasingly important for construction software to speak the same language as the existing tech stack.
-Cloud-based tools are more likely to be fully-integrated and allow for a seamless flow of information.
+Cloud-based tools are more likely to be fully integrated and allow for a seamless flow of information.

 Cloud-based tools also help ensure that everyone is looking at the most up-to-date information regarding their projects and respective allocations.
 When a construction date gets shifted, everyone has instant visibility on what that means for the rest of the project pipeline.

 Construction is getting more competitive on a daily basis.
 Small to medium sized contractors are looking to grow their companies, and large companies are looking to maintain their status in the industry.

 Workforce intelligence helps transform your workforce into a competitive advantage.
 With actionable insight and accurate forecasting, contractors are better suited to manage company growth and ensure they’re ‘right-sized’ and the right time.
 That means not only are you able to reduce project risk, you’re also better equipped to provide your team with engaging work and improve retention rates.

 Workforce intelligence planning is becoming a critical piece in business planning.
 It involves an in-depth understanding of your workforce, including:

 It can even go one step further to better understand external impacts, which can include: